adityajn105/adityajn105/README.md

 ### Hi there 👋

-My name is Aditya Jain and I am from Bengaluru, India.
+My name is Aditya Jain and I am currently pursuing MS in Computer Science from USC Viterbi School of Engineering, Los Angeles.

 My area of interest lies in applied machine learning and deep learning.